Functional/Structural Bodywork

 PERFORMANCE

 Efficiency in stance and gait correlates to mobility, tone, and stability.
-These qualities directly influence the vigor and robustness of a system.
-Approaching interventions with a model of optimized function unencumbered by the limitations of the traditional “Newtonian” mechanistic framework facilitates holistic adaptations that are recognized by the body as more efficient and which can be trusted and embraced by our innate automaticities.
+These qualities directly influence systemwide vigor and robustness.
+Approaching interventions with a model of optimized function unencumbered by the limitations of the traditional “Newtonian” mechanistic framework facilitates holistic adaptations recognized by the body as more efficient and which can be trusted and embraced by our innate automaticities.
 We experience this as enhanced performance across the spectrum of our actions.
-If we are not experiencing continuing refinement of our stance and gait dynamics, it can be assumed that there is some attribute of these functions that are not holistically integrated.
+Not experiencing continued refinement of our stance and gait dynamics infers these functions are not holistically integrated and are somehow stuck.

 TREATMENT

 Functional bodywork tactics and strategies for facilitating optimization encompass the range of Manual Therapy treatments, from light touch to deep tissue.
 The presentation of training guidelines for optimizing stance and gait is an essential attribute.
 These tools and the paradigms within which they can be employed have evolved rapidly over the past few decades.
-As a practitioner of structural and functional bodywork since the early 1980s, I have been privileged to participate in this journey in this emergent field which is now sometimes labeled as Spatial Medicine.
+As a practitioner of structural and functional bodywork since the early 1980s, I have been privileged to participate in this journey in this emergent field now encompassed by the label Spatial Medicine.